lichuan6/lichuan6.github.io/src/go/gomod/add-dependency-in-go-mod-in-self-hosted-gitlab.md

 ## Background

-As a infrastructure engineer, it is common to deploy source code management tools like GitLab to management source code.
+As an infrastructure engineer, it is common to deploy source code management tools like GitLab to management source code.
 When using GitLab for code management, we need to add dependencies to our projects like this:

 ```bash
 go get -u -v gitlab.mycompany.com/mygroup/myproject